picoe/Eto.Parse/README.md

 What's so great about Eto.Parse?
 --------------------------------

+### Matching

 The framework has been put together to get at the relevant values as easily as possible.
 Each parser can be *named*, which then builds a tree of named matches that represent the interesting sections of the parsed input.
 You can use events on the named sections to perform logic when they match, or just parse the match tree directly.

+### Left Recursion

+One rather cumbersome issue to deal with using recursive descent parsers is [left recursion](http://en.wikipedia.org/wiki/Left_recursion).
+Eto.Parse automatically identifies left recursive grammars and will parse them with no issues by transforming into a repeating pattern.

 Performance
 -----------